Tableau vs Power BI – Which Data Visualization Tool is Better for you?

-When it comes to Business Intelligence tools, Tableau and Microsoft Power BI are the standout performers in the recent decade.
+When it comes to Business Intelligence tools, Tableau and Microsoft Power BI are the standout performers in 2020.
 Tableau since its inception has come a long way and has established itself as the market leader for BI tools and data analytics.
-Microsoft Power BI though relatively younger has grown to be the closest competitor for Tableau.
+While, Microsoft Power BI though relatively younger has grown to be the closest competitor for Tableau.
 Both the tools have their own strengths and weaknesses and each will suit businesses based on requirements.
 We will do a comparison study between the two which will help companies to decide the best for their needs.

 Tableau will be more expensive than Power BI when it comes to larger enterprises.
 To get the most out of Tableau you need to build data warehousing too which will further inflate the cost.
 If you are looking for an affordable solution then Power BI is the clear winner here.
 Power BI professional version cost less than10$ per month per user whereas the pro version of Tableau is more than 35$ per user per month.
 If you are a startup or a small business you can opt for Power BI and then upgrade to Tableau if the need arises.

 If your primary objective is Data Visualization, then Tableau is the most preferred choice.
 Tableau is the best tool when it comes to Data Visualization whereas Power BI focuses more on predictive modeling and reporting.